Fleece and crop covers

 Quick facts

-Fabric-like plastic sheeting, sold as sheets cut to measure, as rolls or cut from the roll, are widely used in gardens and commercial undertakings to cover plants.
-These materials provide a small but significant amount of protection from cold or windy weather, and also often very effectively exclude pests.
+Fleece and crop covers can be used in gardens to cover plants.
+These materials provide a small but significant amount of protection from cold or windy weather, and can be used to exclude some pests.

-humidity to escape) were used but issues with over-heating and lack of insulation at night has led largely to their replacement by a non-woven (technically called spun bonded) polypropylene ‘fleece’, sometimes referred to as horticultural fleece.
-Fleece is white, extremely light, soft and warm to touch.
+Fleece is white, extremely light, soft and warm to the touch.
 For this reason it is often used to wrap slightly tender plants against winter weather.
 Its porosity makes it much less prone to over-heating and wet conditions than polythene covers.

 Advantages